 I attended the Landmark Forum at their NYC headquarters on Friday, Nov 4-6, 2016.

-It was intense!
+This is my personal, unbiased Landmark Forum review: It was intense!
 And sometimes very tedious and boring.
 We weren’t supposed to take notes (“Live in the moment!”).
-I did anyway.
+But I did anyway.

 Overall, I would recommend the experience.
 But you should know some important things.